How Get Out Reckless Driving Ticket VA Fairfax Virginia Lawyer

 Reckless driving is a criminal charge in the state of Virginia, which makes it a first-class misdemeanor.
 First class misdemeanors come with a maximum fine of $2,500 and the possibility of jail time for up to 12 months.
-The first thing the driver should make sure of is that it’s actually a reckless driving ticket and not a normal speeding ticket since there is a big difference between these two.
-Reckless driving means driving 20 miles per hour above the speed limit or more than 80 miles per hour.
+The first thing the driver should make sure of is that it’s actually a rash operation vehicle ticket and not a normal speeding ticket since there is a big difference between these two.
+Reckless driving means vehicle operating 20 miles per hour above the speed limit or more than 80 miles per hour.
 It is important for the driver to try his/her best to get rid of this ticket since it is a criminal offense and will be on the driver’s record as a felony.

 The first step of getting rid of this ticket is to plead not guilty and hire a lawyer.
-It is advised to hire a lawyer because the traffic laws in Virginia are very complex and the driver will find it very challenging to represent his/her own case in court.
+It is advised to hire a lawyer because the traffic laws in Virginia are very complex and the vehicle operator will find it very challenging to represent his/her own case in court.

 The following points are defenses that could be used if they are relevant to the situation: